4 Causes of Bleeding Gums

 1. Gingivitis or Periodontitis

-It’s common to experience bleeding gums when the earliest stage of gum disease, gingivitis, has begun to set in.
+It’s common to experience bleeding gums when the, gingivitis, has begun to set in.
 That’s because of the harmful plaque that’s built up above and below the gum line.
 When plaque isn’t cleared away, bacteria grows and attacks the gum tissue, increasing its sensitivity.

 Luckily, gingivitis is reversible with regular toothbrushing, flossing, and teeth cleanings every 6 months.
 Periodontitis, on the other hand, is long-term, irreversible, and what gingivitis can turn into if left untreated.

-In addition to cleanings, our dentist can alleviate your bleeding gums and advanced periodontal disease with procedures like scaling and root planing.
+In addition to cleanings, Dr. Paul can alleviate your bleeding gums and advanced periodontal disease with procedures like scaling and root planing.
 Gum disease treatments of this nature are designed to deep clean and manage the chronic condition.

 2. Improper Brushing Technique

 When brushing your teeth, try not to brush too hard or fast.
 Setting out to clean teeth in record time will not accomplish what you think it will.
-Instead, you’ll be at risk for gum recession and bleeding.
+Instead, you’ll put yourself at risk for gum recession and bleeding.

 Pro-tip: Slow down, take your time, and use a soft-bristled toothbrush.